Teen entrepreneurs tap their mothers' Facebook connections

-CHICAGO (Reuters) - When mother of three Angela Allyn takes to Facebook, it’s usually not to post pictures of her latest party, but to drum up business for her entrepreneurial teenage son, Alec.
+CHICAGO, Jan 10 (Reuters) - When mother of three Angela Allyn takes to Facebook , it’s usually not to post pictures of her latest party, but to drum up business for her entrepreneurial teenage son, Alec.

 “Teenage boy available for schlepping, sitting and various cleanup.
 Message me if interested” is her typical post.
 She has put her social networking skills behind Alec’s business in part because she realizes that the traditional job market is tight and “it’s really hard to get a job as a young person.”